 Use Bumpers

-We know for sure that bumpers work to keep screen doors from rattling because Newmar (the maker of our motorhome) places bumpers between the main door and the screen door.
+We know for sure that bumpers work to keep screen doors from rattling because Newmar (the maker of our former motorhome) places bumpers between the main door and the screen door.
+If you’re experiencing rattling due to a gap between your main RV door and the screen door, placing bumpers strategically between the two doors can work wonders.

-Now, there are various types of rubber bumpers available, but you may need to do a little research to find out what would work best for your doors based on how much space you need to fill and the type of doors you have.
+Now, there are various types of rubber bumpers available, but you may need to conduct some research to determine which one would work best for your doors, considering the amount of space you need to fill and the type of doors you have.
+But something as simple as one of the following options can work well (if they’re the correct thickness for your application) and is easy to apply.

 Use Clear Caulk